LewisTrundle/tactihelm-l5project/lab-study/experiment-session.md

 |   Near   |      1      |
 | Imminent |      1      |

 With a **Varying Duration**, the number of times a vibrational cue is repeated increases when the distances decreases.
+Hence the name 'Varying', as the number of repetitions varies depending on the distance.

 | Distance | Repetitions |
 |:--------:|:-----------:|